Flops and spherical functors: The flop functor and Van den Bergh's functor

 M. Van den Bergh in \cite{VdB} proved an equivalence of $\dD^b(X)$ with $\dD^b(X ^+)$ under these assumptions.

 We consider a diagram

 and the flop functor

-Later we will show that $F$ induces the inverse of the equivalence of $\dD^b(X)$ with $\dD^b(X^+)$ constructed by M. Van den Bergh.
-First, we give an alternative description of the flop functor and the functor considered in \cite{VdB} under an extra assumption that $Y$ is affine.
+In this section we give an alternative description of the flop functor and the functor $\Sigma$ considered in \cite{VdB} under an extra assumption that $Y$ is affine.
+We show that these are inverse to each other.
+Keeping the assumption that $Y$ is affine we also provide an alternative description of the flop-flop functor

+We construct a functorial exact triangle relating $\Sigma$, $F$ and the derived push-forward to a smooth scheme $\yY$.
+We conclude that the flop functor induces an equivalence $\dD^b(X) \xrightarrow{\simeq}\dD^b(X^+)$ and, following \cite{Chen}, show that $F$ is an equivalence also in the case when $Y$ is not affine.